 Fireworks – purple flower with dark purple-red stripes down each petal

 Growing Clematis in Zone 4 Gardens

-In northern climates, cold hardy clematis vines that bloom on new wood should be cut back in late autumn-winter and heavily mulched for winter protection.
+In northern climates, cold hardy clematis vines that bloom on new wood should be cut back in late autumn to winter and heavily mulched for winter protection.